NVlabs/trajdata/DATASETS.md

 # Supported Datasets and Required Formats

 ## nuScenes
-Nothing special needs to be done for the nuScenes dataset, simply install it as per [the instructions in the devkit README](https://github.com/nutonomy/nuscenes-devkit#nuscenes-setup).
+Nothing special needs to be done for the nuScenes dataset, simply download it as per [the instructions in the devkit README](https://github.com/nutonomy/nuscenes-devkit#nuscenes-setup).

 It should look like this after downloading:
 ```